p7ps/p7ps/README.md

-Have exposure♛ to develop MCAL layer configuration, back-end developer engineer for Volvo💻.
+Have exposure♛ to develop MCAL layer configuration, back-end developer engineer for Audi/VW💻.
-- 5+ years of experience in Embedded System Development in the Automotive technology and services industry.
+- 6+ years of experience in Embedded System Development in the Automotive technology and services industry.
 - Highly skilled in Automotive domain, Embedded C, CAN, SPI, I2C.
 - Well versed with AUTOSAR, BSW, MCAL and DaVinci Vector tools and EB Tresos tool.
 - Expertise in Development and Delivery of AUTOSAR as well as RTOS based Software Solutions.